All of our venues have beautiful historic Catholic churches nearby.

 Catholic marriage certificates are not issued right away.
 Our event manager will mail them out as soon as the priest delivers to Slow Dreams.

 Mixed weddings are defined to be between a Catholic and a non-Catholic.
-The local Italian Catholic church will most likely perform wedding ceremonies for mixed weddings provided that permission is first obtained from the couple's local parish priest.
+The local Italian Catholic church will most likely perform wedding ceremonies for mixed weddings if permission is first obtained from the couple's local parish priest.